semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ## Using and running Semgrep Pro Engine

-This section guides you through the Semgrep Pro Engine installation and helps you to scan your projects both in CLI and with the Semgrep Cloud Platform (SCP).
+This section guides you through the Pro Engine installation and helps you to scan your projects both in CLI and with Semgrep Cloud Platform (SCP).

 ### Running Semgrep Pro Engine in CLI